minity-script/minity/docs/README.md

 ![A sample of Minity code](code-sample.png)

-## Features

-* Builds Vanilla Minecraft datapacks from Minity script files
-* Easy to write and easy to read script syntax
-* Intuitive syntax for scoreboard and NBT data operations
-* Scoped variables, entity scores and entity tags

-For some examples of what minity can do, see [features](#features) below.
+For some examples of what minity can do, see [Features](/features).
+To get started, see [Quick start](/getting-started).

 Also check out the examples and [full syntax docs](syntax/basics.md).
 Or just read on to get started.

 ## Contribute